Reporting Tips | FAQ

 What are my responsibilities as an employee?

 As an employee, you should keep a daily tip record.
 Your records should include the date and cash value, for cash and non-cash items, of your tips for that day.
-Some options for keeping daily tip records include IRS Form 4070-A, a journal, or a spreadsheet.
+Some options for keeping daily tip records include a journal, spreadsheet, or tracking app.

 How do I report tips to my employer?